Phitah02/LandCare-AI/README.md

    ```
    cd backend
    # Ensure venv is activated
-   python app.py
+   uvicorn main:app --reload --host 0.0.0.0 --port 8000
    ```
-   - The server runs on `http://localhost:5000`.
+   - The server runs on `http://localhost:8000`.
+   - API documentation available at `http://localhost:8000/docs` (Swagger UI) and `http://localhost:8000/redoc` (ReDoc).
-   - Check health: Visit `http://localhost:5000/health` (should show `{"status": "healthy", "gee_initialized": true}`).
+   - Check health: Visit `http://localhost:8000/health` (should show `{"status": "healthy", "gee_initialized": true}`).

 2. Open the frontend:
    - Navigate to `frontend/index.html` in your browser (or use `python -m http.server 8000` in the root and visit `http://localhost:8000/frontend/index.html`).
-   - The app will connect to the backend at `http://localhost:5000`.
+   - The app will connect to the backend at `http://localhost:8000`.

 ### 4. Usage
 1. **Authentication**: Start by creating an account or logging in using the buttons in the navigation bar.